 You must give us at least two months written notice before you apply for a licence.
-You can complete a notification to operate a zoo licence online via Gov.uk.
-Alternatively you can download the Form for notice to Local Authority of intention to apply for a zoo licence and send it into us once you have completed it.
+You can download the form for notice to Local Authority of intention to apply for a zoo licence and send it into us once you have completed it.

 You must also publish a notice of intention to apply for a zoo licence, which is available to download, in one local and one national newspaper and also display a copy of the notice at your premises.

 We must take account of representations made by members of the public during period the two months that the notice of intention is published.
 We will carry out an inspection of your premises before the licence can be granted or refused to establish whether licensing conditions will be met.
 We will also check to see if you have appropriate planning permission.